fervaldezjr/frontend_mentor-landing/README.md

+# Frontend Mentor landing page challenge

-# This is a challenge from [Frontend Mentor](frontendendmentor.io).
+This is a challenge from [Frontend Mentor](frontendendmentor.io)

-In this challenge I had the objective to replicate this landing page using mainly Display Grid to achieve the expected result.

-The result of the challenge was very satisfactory.